The-Strategy-Unit/open-plan-docs/docs/user-guide/explain-my-results.md

 and a _prediction interval_ (via a `p10` and a `p90`) which describes the range of capacity values that contain 80% of capacity estimates generated.

-For more information on this vital 'uncertainty', see [the explanation here](../user-guide/methodology.md).
+For more information uncertainty, see [the explanation here](../user-guide/methodology.md).

 Let's say for surgical beds you get the following results